h4pZ/h4pZ/README.md

 <p align="center">i'm a deep learning engineer</p>

-<p align="center">highly interested in the intersection between AI x Art, the wired and shell ghosts</p>
+<p align="center">highly interested in the intersection between ai, the wired and shell ghosts</p>

 ----